 One of the most interesting things about owning a bearded dragon is watching them shed their skin.
 This will happen many times over their lifespan, and it never gets tiring to watch the transformation!

-Off comes the old skin, and in grows the new, soft, and often more colorful skin.
+Off comes the old skin, and it grows the new, soft, and often more colorful skin.
 The fascinating part isn’t that they shed, though.
 Believe it or not, all of us shed.
 We lose countless dead skin cells every day!
-But not all of us lose large swaths of skin regularly only to reveal a brand new layer underneath.
+But not all of us lose large swaths of skin regularly, only to reveal a brand new layer underneath.

 If you are a responsible bearded dragon owner following basic care and feeding guidelines, your dragon will shed on its own with no help from you.
 All you have to do is sit back and enjoy the show!

 But that show is a lot more interesting if you have an understanding of what is going on.
 And sometimes, even the best cared-for beardies need a little help from their owners in the shedding process.
 And that’s why we wrote this article.

 Why bearded dragons shed